Hi I'm Rubi

 Why I am a Mormon

 I am a Mormon because feel peace and love since the day I joined the LDS Church.
 I was looking for answers for my life since I was a teenager, but I couldn't find them anywhere.
 One of my friends in Colombia told me that she felt so much peace since the day she returned to church after several years of being inactive.
-I got curious and asked what their beliefs were.
-I agree to receive the missioners at home and I am so thankful for that couple of young boys, one from Colombia and one from Argentina, who patiently and respectfully taught me how to pray, what Heavenly Father's plan for me is, and what's next after my life on earth.
+I got curious and asked what Mormon beliefs were.
+I agreed to receive the missioners at home and I am so thankful for that couple of young boys, one from Colombia and one from Argentina, who patiently and respectfully taught me how to pray, what Heavenly Father's plan for me is, and what's next after my life on earth.
 After joining the church, I got lazy and thought I knew everything I needed, so I stopped attending to the Sunday meetings.
 My visiting teacher did a great job encouraging me and teaching me at home.
 Her great example and the righteousness of other members I met made me realize that I was in the right place and that I should continue to learn and be as committed as all of them were.
 Several months later I moved to the States to work for three years for a company.
 I had a deep desire to find a righteous husband.
 Surprisingly, the chapel and the temple were five minutes away and I continued being an active member.
 I am a Mormon because I know that families can be together forever, that our Lord and Savior Jesus Christ died for me so I don't have to worry about my past transgressions any longer.
 He is my source of hope, faith, strength and love.
 I also know that Jesus Christ and Heavenly Father live.
-I am a Mormon because I always wanted to do the right and I found that mormons are people with high standards who live the Gospel of Jesus Christ.
+I am a Mormon because I always wanted to do the right and I found that Mormons are people with high standards who live the Gospel of Jesus Christ.
 I want to be part of that.
 I have become a better person thru all this years and I know that I can be even better each day and that the Church of Jesus Christ of Latter Day Saints is true.
-Being a Mormon is a shield for me against so much evil in this world!

 How has the Book of Mormon brought you closer to God?